Get

 Even though your Beagle might not be showing any signs that they are very sick, it could signal that something just isn’t right.
 Excessive lethargy could point to an underlying medical problem such as hypothyroidism.

 If you notice your Beagle is sleeping more and more lately, you might want to get to the bottom of why.
 Well sometimes sleep increases as your beagle ages, it can also signal that something else is wrong.
-Many different issues can contribute to sleepiness, and only your veterinarian can help you determine the underlying cause.
+Many different issues can contribute to sleepiness, and only a veterinarian can help you determine the underlying cause.

 If your Beagle is showing any other symptoms besides sleepiness, it’s best to get them in for a routine check-up just to be safe.
-If your dog has an infection or other health problems they can remedy, your vet might prescribe various medications.
+If your dog has an infection or other health problems they can remedy, a vet might prescribe various medications.
 If it’s something more serious, it can require additional testing and treatment.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!